RickStrahl/Westwind.QueueMessageManager/Readme.md

 ```

 ###Multiple QueueControllers###
-You can also run multiplate QueueControllers simultaneously, simply
+You can also run multiple QueueControllers simultaneously, simply
 by configuring multiple QueueController instances pointing at separate
 queue names.
 This allows you to handle multiple operations to run at
-seperate isolation levels and queue priorities.
+separate isolation levels and queue priorities.
 For example, you may
 have one queue that processes relatively few, but lengthy requests and
 another queue that processes very short but quick requests.
 In order for
 the long requests to not hold up slower requests you can have two separate